The information provided here is for the use of the judges and competitors on the judging criteria for UKPPC and should be read thoroughly.

 Has the competitor used moves that require a high level of dynamic strength? e.g pops, flips or drops

 Has the competitor used difficult/complex combinations or transitions?

 Has the competitor demonstrated a high level of flexibility?

 Has the competitor demonstrated flexibility in more than one area?

-Has the competitor performed flexibility tricks that require more complex entry and exit?
+Has the competitor performed flexibility tricks that require more complex/unique entry and exit?

 Does the competitor transition in and out of moves cleanly and with control?